Toy Violin and Case

 -

 Handmade child's violin and instrument case, late-20th century.
-Built by Earl Hubbard, a self-taught violinist and music teacher from the Sourlands' Black community, for his niece Danielle Thompson.
+Built by William Earl Hubbard (1908-2002), a self-taught violinist and music teacher, for his niece Danielle Thompson.

 -

-Although Hubbard considered his niece’s handmade instrument a “toy” violin as pictured on Page 2; the photo gives the distinct impression that it was used for teaching and instruction.
-However choosing a violin's size is actually complex and is dependent upon the human form of the musician that it is intended (Moore Brothers Music, n.d.).
-For Danielle a growing child, a working violin would be small so that she could master its technique.
-This may have been Hubbard's decision for determining it a "toy".
-The violin itself was likely solid wood, perhaps of spruce for the front (soundboard) and sides with a maple backing, that was carefully carved and varnished for durability.
+Hubbard considered his niece’s handmade instrument a “toy” violin.
+The violin was likely solid wood that was carefully carved and varnished for durability.
 Additionally crafted were the neck & fingerboard, pegbox, strings & tuning and bow components.
 The sound was a warm, resonant tone, unlike plastic toy violins commercially produced by 1980s companies such as Playskool’s "Tune-Time Violin" or the Fisher-Price "Musical Merry-Go-Round Violin".

 Even in his later years, Hubbard continued to be recognized as a violinist in the Pennington New Jersey area.
 In Frederick Boseley LeCompt’s obituary, staff writer Joseph Dee writes “Among the musicians who went to the service, one carried a violin.
 Earl Hubbard…in his 80s said he had to get inside…for a musical tribute to a man that embodied music” (Dee 1989).